kellysmith1008/Refresh/HCD.md

 ## The International Standard
 <img width="650" height="364" alt="HCD International Standard" src="https://github.com/user-attachments/assets/b226efc4-a272-439c-b04f-acb335279b0b" />

-The International Standard for Human-Centered Design for interactive systems, also known as ISO 9241-210, specifies what must be true in a human-centered design approach, regardless of the tools or methods a team uses.
-It focuses on outcomes and behaviors, not specific deliverables.
-Let's take a look at the foundational principles to our HCD processes in regards to this standard.
+The International Standard for Human-Centered Design for interactive systems, ISO 9241-210, specifies what must be true of a human-centered design approach, regardless of the tools or methods a team uses.
+It focuses on outcomes and behaviors rather than specific deliverables.
+Let's take a look at the foundational principles of our HCD processes regarding this standard.

 ### The principles
-A human-centered esign process must adhere to six core principles:
+A human-centered design process must adhere to six core principles:
 1. Design is based on a clear understanding of users, tasks, and environments.
 2. Users are involved throughout design and development.
 3. Design is driven by, and refined through, user-centered evaluation.